What is a Visualization?

 Interactive Visualizations

-All the visualizations you create are generated in real-time from data from the .dragon1 File or data from the repository.
+All the visualizations you create are generated in real-time from data from the .dragon1 File or the repository.
 This enables the visualizations to be interactive.
 This means that if you click on a shape, you get detailed information about the entity it represents.
-Also, it could be that if you click on a shape you are forwarded to another visualization or related document.
+Also, it could be that if you click on a shape, you are forwarded to another visualization or related document.
 This all depends on how the creator of the visualization has created his visualization.

 Types of Architecture Visualizations